-Prefixes – (visible for Public connections only) An optional field for IP Prefixes to announce to AWS.
+Prefixes (optional) – (visible for Public connections only) Specifies IP Prefixes to announce to AWS.
 Specify the prefixes you will advertise when deploying a Public Direct Connect (RIR-assigned IPv4 addresses only).

 After you configure Prefixes for a Public connection, you cannot change them and the field is dimmed.
 To change this value, create a support ticket with AWS so they can make this change in a non-impacting way.
 Or, you can cancel the Hosted VIF and reorder.
 In both cases, you need to wait for AWS to manually approve the request.

-- Rate Limit – This is the speed of your connection in Mbps.
+- Rate Limit – The speed of your connection in Mbps.
 Accepted values range from 1 Mbps to 5 Gbps in 1 Mbps increments.
 Note the sum of all hosted virtual VXCs to a service can exceed the MVE capacity, but the total aggregate will never burst beyond the MVE capacity.

 Specify the Billing Details: